leanprover-community/aesop/README.md

   - For `safe` and `unsafe` rules: `constructors`, `tactic`, `apply`.
   - For `norm` rules: `constructors`, `tactic`, `simp`, `apply`.

+#### Transparency Options

+The rule builders `apply`, `forward`, `destruct`, `constructors` and `cases` each have a `transparency` option.
+This option controls the transparency at which the rule is executed.
+For example, registering a rule with the builder `(apply (transparency := reducible))` makes the rule act like the tactic `with_reducible apply`.

+However, even if you change the transparency of a rule, it is still indexed at `reducible` transparency (since the data structure we use for indexing only supports `reducible` transparency).
+So suppose you register an `apply` rule with `default` transparency.
+Further suppose the rule concludes `A ∧ B` and your target is `T` with `def T := A ∧ B`.
+Then the rule could apply to the target since it can unfold `T` at `default` transparency to discover `A ∧ B`.
+However, the rule is never applied because the indexing procedure sees only `T` and does not consider the rule potentially applicable.

+To override this behaviour, you can write `(apply (transparency! := default))` (note the bang).
+This disables indexing, so the rule is tried on every goal.

 ### Rule Sets

 Rule sets are declared with the command